UmerAyubdev6996/Rick-Morty/README.md

 2. Open in Xcode:
    open Rick&Morty.xcodeproj

-3. Install dependencies (via Swift Package Manager):
-   - SDWebImageSwiftUI

-4. Run the app on any iPhone simulator or device (iOS 15.6+).
+3. Run the app on any iPhone simulator or device (iOS 15.6+).

 ---